-Child and Adolescent Psychiatry training at UCSF School of Medicine is founded on the belief that neuro-developmental, biological, psychodynamic, behavioral and cultural perspectives are integral for the approach to children, adolescents and their families.
-Residents participate in a structured core clinical, research and educational experience.
-Clinical experience includes hands on training at specialty clinics (Autism, DBT, ADHD, OCD, Forensic, Substance Abuse, Gender disorders, Seizure disorders), residential treatment center, community clinics, school based Consultations and Consultation Liaison to Pediatrics.
-The program is recognized for Psychotherapy training in Brief and Long term psychotherapy (supportive, psychodynamic, family psychotherapies), crisis intervention, pharmacotherapy, combined psychotherapy and psychopharmacology, group psychotherapy, cognitive and dialectical behavioral therapies.
-Direct Attending supervision is provided for all clinical experiences.
+Training is a very important part of the mission for the UCSF Division of Child and Adolescent Psychiatry.
+Child and Adolescent Psychiatry training at the UCSF School of Medicine is founded on the belief that neurodevelopmental, biological, psychological, behavioral and cultural perspectives are integral to our approach to the care of children, adolescents and their families.
+Residents participate in a structured, core clinical, research and educational experience that includes hands-on training in specialty clinics (Autism, DBT, ADHD, OCD, forensics, substance abuse, Gender issues, epilepsy/pediatric neurology, etc. ), residential treatment, community clinics, school-based consultations and consultation/liaison to pediatrics.
+We also provide training in brief and long-term psychotherapies, from a variety of perspectives and traditions and strategies: Supportive, psychodynamic, and family therapies along with crisis intervention combined psychotherapy and psychopharmacology, cognitive and dialectical behavioral therapies.
+Direct attending supervision is provided for all clinical experiences.
 Critical thinking skills are enhanced by theoretical and evidence-based seminars and demonstrations by skilled clinical practitioner as role models, and consultants.

 This is a great time to train in child and adolescent psychiatry.
 As we learn the importance of genetics, neurodevelopment, prevention and early intervention we are able to translate it to better care for the community.
-There really is no better place to do your child and adolescent training than at UCSF.
+This spectrum is part of what we do each and every day and we welcome our trainees to join us in our work as well as in the joy of exploration, learning and caring that is UCSF.

 We look forward to hearing from you.